rossinthecloud/rossinthecloud.github.io/_posts/2020-02-01-AzureNetworkWatcher-MonitoringConnections.md

 ![Add Connection Monitor]({{ site.baseurl }}/assets/img/blog/2020-02-01-NetworkWatcherConnectionMonitor/addconnectionmonitor.png)

 #### Analysing the results ####
-Once the network probs have ran, you will start to see the results of the connection monitor probe tests.
+Once the network probes have ran, you will start to see the results of the connection monitor probe tests.
 These are outputted to a graph which you can adjust as necessary to drill down to the timeframe you want to investigate against.

 ![Example Graph]({{ site.baseurl }}/assets/img/blog/2020-02-01-NetworkWatcherConnectionMonitor/graph.jpg)